polkadot-fellows/xcm-format/README.md

 - When the term _Holding_ is used, it is meant to mean "value of the Holding Register".
 Thus the phrase "reduce Holding by the asset" is equivalent to "reduce the value of the Holding Register by the asset".
 - Similarly for _Appendix_ (the value of the Appendix Register) and _Error Handler_ (the value of the Error Handler Register).
 - The term _on-chain_ should be taken to mean "within the persistent state of the local consensus system", and should not be considered to limit the current consensus system to one which is specifically a blockchain system.
-- The type `Integer`, `Weight` and `QueryId` should be intended to mean a compact integer as per the SCALE definition.
+- The type `Compact`, `Weight` and `QueryId` should be intended to mean a compact integer as per the SCALE definition.

 ### `WithdrawAsset`